surge-synthesizer/sst-jucegui/README.md

 For now this is just bps todo. this could all still be abandonware one day

 - Next on Deck
+    - Layouts
+        - Some basic gridding
+        - Can I do the surge mixer section?

-    - Toggle Switch
+- Then

-- SnapDrags on Knob and Slider
+    - Juce LEAK detector on all classes

+- Widgets
     - Deactivate on everything
     - default values

-- Knob:
+- Continous
     - group 3: animation on knob
+    - SnapDrags on Knob and Slider
 - INterfaces
     - Stylesheet Fonts
     - TempoSynced